 - In the northeast part of the state, the overlooks at scenic South Holston and Fort Patrick Henry Dams reopened in July.
 The overlooks are accessible year round.

 - TVA maintains the structural, seismic and hydraulic integrity of 19 hydroelectric dams, 11 non-power dams, two small overflow detention dams at John Sevier Fossil Plant on the Holston River and Doakes Creek on Norris Reservoir, and one pumped-storage plant near Chattanooga.

 - TVA manages flows to support thermal compliance at our coal-fired and nuclear plants.

 - TVA owns seven locks in Tennessee (six main locks and one auxiliary lock), serving about 110 Tennessee ports and terminals.
-About 18 million tons of cargo move through the facilities annually.
+About 16 million tons of cargo move through the facilities in fiscal year 2016.

 - About 93 municipalities, 32 industries and seven mining companies in Tennessee draw water from the Tennessee River system.
 Water also is drawn for power plant cooling and irrigation.